 When Bryan attacks the construction site, no one knows what he looks like, yet they know who to shoot.
 They could know each other by sight.
 Bryan, who is several inches taller, with much fairer skin and hair, stands out as someone who shouldn't be there.

 At the end of the phone call during the kidnapping, the kidnapper (Marko) says, "Good-luck."
 Bryan is holding his cell phone to his ear with no wires attached, but later while on the plane, Bryan listens to the "Good-Luck" over and over.
-That would not have been possible since his cell phone was not attached to the reorder when that was said.
+That would not have been possible since his cell phone was not attached to the recorder when that was said.

 When Bryan finally finds his daughter being auctioned off, she is heavily sedated; her facial features are relaxed and her orientation is off.
 When she is saved minutes later, she is completely aware of what is going on and the drugs have worn off, unlike the girl Bryan rescued before.
 Saint Clair didn't use the same drugs Marko used to sedate his girls.
 His clients didn't want their girls sweaty and unresponsive, like the girls in the trailer.
 It's entirely possible that Kim recovered to the point of recognizing her father by the time she was rescued.